gitcompu/pcbwork/PHH_IOExpander.md

 Never connect Trinket if **5V/3V-I2C** is connected and operating at 5V signals levels (maybe add a I2C bidireciton convertor to work around this limitation).

 ### LEDs
 The two 8 bit ports drives 16 LEDs .
-However the ground connection for the LED resistors is open by default (so LED do not work unless you close the Jumpers LEDA-GND and LEDB-GND).
-By setting the 23017 port pins as output, you can blink all the possible LED you wanted to blink.
+However the ground connection for the LED resistors is open by default for Port B (so LED do not work unless you close the Jumpers LEDB-GND).
+By setting the 23017 B port pins as output, you can blink all the possible LED you wanted to blink.
+Regarding port A , all the eonnected LEDS series resistors' tail are routed to pins on header GAH (along with a GND pin).
+So if you short all the pins of the GBH (or selective pins are connected to ground), you can blink the port A connected LEDs.

 ## Headers GAH/GBH
 The two 8 bit ports (viz A and B) are also exposed on two headers GAH and GBH.
   - **GAH Header** - This header is desinged to primarily work as output (with a protection series resistor - so that if its connected to a external circuit which also want to act as output - the resistor will limit the current).
 The LED protects if the chip is workgin at 3.3 V and some 5V stuff is applied at the header pin (though even resistor itself could protect - so you can even short the pins of LEDs and still the board will have protection).
 The board can also work as input but remember to set the port to hugh pullup.
   - **GBH Header** - Primarily desiged to work as input (no series protection resistors - but the LED try to protect if chip is running at 3.3V and someone try to put 5V at the header pin).
 When setting as input port, remember to set the PullUp option on (so that if someone try to put 5V or 3.3 V at output when chip is running at 3.3 V thus reverse biasing the LED, the internal pull up resistor option will make the input read high).
 This will work even if chip is operating at 5 V and you try to connect a 3.3V as input on the header (but the header will require to sink current going from pull up resistor).
+If you are not planngin to connect any external circuit to GBH header and plan to use it to blink LEDs , the LEDs won't work unless you close the jumper **LEDB-GND**.

 Note that it can be risky to set the 23017 B port (connected to header GBH) to Output when anything is connected at the headers GBH.
 Reason being if the connected external circuit also sets their port as output and 23017 pin is high while external circuit is low , it will damage any or both chips due to huge current flow (if you are sure what you are doign you can opt to set the B port to output).